 Incorrect Wire Size

-Choosing the correct wire gauge for the power going to your air conditioner or heat pump is crucial.
+Choosing the correct wire gauge for the power going to your air conditioner or heat pump.
 It can get confusing if you’re not careful because lower gauge wire can handle more power than higher gauge wire.

 Lower

-Everything should be completely fine if you use a lower gauge wire for an air conditioner or heat pump.
+If you use a lower gauge wire for an air conditioner or heat pump, everything should be fine.
 Using a lower gauge wire over a higher one is better because it can handle more current than necessary and keeps things running smoothly.

 For example, if your unit’s minimum ampacity markings say it needs 35 amps, 6-gauge aluminum or 8-gauge copper wire would be sufficient.
 However, a smaller 4-gauge aluminum or 6-gauge copper wire would be fine.